 This year’s Design Challenge features three Sri Lankan blue sapphires from the project’s sponsor, Omi Gems in Los Angeles.
 We’ve supplied nine designers with the fictional scenario featured here about a mother wanting to give her grieving daughter-in-law a special gift in remembrance of a devoted husband and father gone too soon.
-Every month from January through September, we’ll feature the design of one of our participating designers.
-Then, in October, it will be up to you to vote for your favorite.
+Every month from January through September, we’ve featured the design of one of our participating designers.
+Now it’s time to vote for your favorite design.

 Jenny O’Leary always joked that her husband and childhood sweetheart Tim was born with a badge.
 While growing up outside Minneapolis, Tim had been obsessed with police officers, so Jenny wasn’t surprised when he announced during their senior year of high school that he intended to enroll in the police academy.
 Jenny worried about the line of work he had chosen, but knew that nothing else would have made him as happy.